SunSentinel/flcampaigncash/README.md

 Scrapes and parses campaign finance data from the Florida Secretary of State's website.

 ## How it works
+The Florida Secretary of State's campaign finance portal is somewhat of a nightmare to work with or glean anything meaningful from.
+This tool aims to make it easier to grab campaign finance data in bulk in a usable, machine-readable format rather than the fixed-width data normally returned when using the state's site.

-The main script grabs results from the Florida Secretary of State's Office, cleans up the fields and then saves the results as CSV and JSON.
+The main script grabs results, cleans up the fields and then saves the data as CSV and JSON.

 ## Installing
 #### Requirements